ioventure/smartformio/README.md

   - **Global Theming:** Set default CSS variables for your entire application.
   - **Form Level Theming:** Override global styles for individual forms.
   - **Field Level Theming:** Customize individual form fields.
+  - You can supply theme data as an object or a full CSS string.

 - **Validation & Data Handling**
   Built-in validation (with the ability to integrate third-party validators like Zod or Yup) and an event-driven architecture for handling form data.